Seltzer/fluentatious/README.md

     # An associated result or a bunch of associated subcases.

 Patterns support:

 * Two syntaxes for specifying predicates and associating them with results:
     * Case(condition, result)
     * Case(condition).Then(result)
-    * Nested / default cases
+* Default cases
-    * Three different syntaxes for adding subcases, which can be mixed:
+* Subcases using three different syntaxes, which can be mixed:
     * Normal syntax:    Case / Default / Break (break is required to eliminate ambiguity)
     * Explicit syntax:  Case / Default / SubCase / SubDefault / SubSubCase / SubSubDefault
     * Lambda syntax:    As a supplement to the above two, subcases can by passing in a subcases lambda.
 * A means of storing a parameterised predicate so that you need only pass in the thing which changes.
     Useful when you have a bunch of repetitive Case predicates which are practically identical aside from a changing input.

-Example without patterns
+Example without patterns:

+    // Without patterns
     string picture = null;

     if (d.Contains("Dogs"))